-Enterprises incorporated in Vietnam under the legal forms such as limited liability companies, joint stock companies, and private enterprises, etc., whether they are owned by domestic or foreign investors, may establish representative office at locations other than the places where their head offices are based (but only within the territory of Vietnam).
+Enterprises incorporated in Vietnam under the legal forms such as limited liability companies, joint-stock companies, and private enterprises, etc., whether they are owned by domestic or foreign investors, may establish representative office at locations other than the places where their head offices are based (but only within the territory of Vietnam).

-- Typically two following distinct business needs will give rise to the establishment of a representative office: first, there are transactions that require personnel organization outside the province, away from the head office to conduct; and second, these transactions are not directly related to the revenue generation and sales or purchases of goods, for instance, product introduction, customer care, HR training, and contract performance support for the head offices, etc.
+- Typically two following distinct business needs will give rise to the establishment of representative office: first, there are transactions that require personnel organization outside the province, away from the head office to conduct; and second, these transactions are not directly related to the revenue generation and sales or purchases of goods, for instance, product introduction, customer care, HR training, and contract performance support for the head offices, etc.

-- Setting up representative offices in other provinces becomes a good choice for enterprises operating in certain services which are not directly available at the entities’ addresses such as tourism, construction, consultancy, and so on.
+- Setting up representative offices in other provinces becomes a good choice for enterprises operating in certain services that are not directly available at the entities’ addresses such as tourism, construction, consultancy, and so on.

 - To have its own establish license, seal, and bank account.

 - To display and introduce goods and services.